openhwgroup/cv32e40x/docs/user_manual/source/rvfi.rst

 **Instruction fetch attributes**

-|corev| RVFI has been extended with the following signals for reporting attributes used when fetching and instruction.
+|corev| RVFI has been extended with the following signals for reporting attributes used when fetching an instruction.

 .. code-block:: verilog